Bretton Woods System

 Definition of the Bretton Woods System:

-The Bretton Woods System was the first negotiated international agreement that tried to stabilize exchange rates.
+The Bretton Woods System was the first negotiated international agreement that tried to stabilize exchange rates using gold as the universal standard.

 Detailed Explanation:

-In the late 1960s and early 1970s, the United States government was printing money to help finance many new social programs and the Vietnam War.
-The increase in the money supply diminished the dollar’s value relative to gold.
-Imports exceeded exports, so the trade deficit further depleted the gold reserves.
-Confidence in the dollar dropped, and several international banks chose to purchase gold.
-In 1971, in an effort to stabilize the dollar, President Nixon declared that the United States would no longer honor the Bretton Woods Agreement.
-He said the move was temporary, but the US has never returned to the gold standard.
+However, in the late 1960s and early 1970s, the United States government began printing money to finance numerous social programs and the Vietnam War.
+This surge in the money supply eroded the dollar’s value relative to gold.
+A trade deficit, fueled by imports surpassing exports, further depleted gold reserves.
+Confidence in the dollar waned, prompting several international banks to opt for gold purchases.
+In 1971, in an attempt to stabilize the dollar, President Nixon declared that the United States would cease honoring the Bretton Woods Agreement.
+Although initially deemed temporary, the US has never returned to the gold standard since then.

 Dig Deeper With These Free Lessons: